 - Think before you share sensitive information

-Look for signs that a Web page is safe, before you enter sensitive personal or business data.
-These signs would be web addresses with https (“s” for secure) and a closed padlock beside it.
+Look for signs that a Web page is safe before you enter sensitive personal or business data.
+These signs would be web addresses with https (“s” for secure) and a closed padlock beside them.
 Never send sensitive info in response to an e-mail or other electronic message.

 - Think before you click

 Pause before you open attachments or click links in e-mail or chat even if you know the sender; they could be an imposter.
 Confirm with the sender that the message is real by phone or visit the official Web site by typing the address yourself.

 Lock your online accounts, computer, phone, and other devices with passwords of at least eight characters (longer is better), and include upper- and lower-case letters, numbers, and symbols.
 Keep passwords and PINs secret.
 Don’t disclose them to coworkers or businesses.
 Don’t use the same password everywhere.

 Look out for alarmist messages, misspellings, and grammatical errors, deals that sound too good to be true, requests for sensitive info like account numbers, and email addresses that don’t match the sender's name.